MacMeDan/macmedan.github.io/_posts/2016-11-20-Minimal-JSQMessagesViewController-Using-Swift-3.markdown

 I actively contribute to JSQMessagesViewController an Open Source Project that makes it super easy to get a "iMessages" like feature into your app.
 I like to keep up on the questions on [stackoverflow][stackoverflow] in regard to this.
 Often the first step is the hardest.
 Many users have different levels of experience, education and understanding and Since I am a Swift Nut we will exospore implementing it in Swift.

-So I will outline the minimum you have to do to get this up and running.
+So I will outline the minimum you have to do to get this up and running. 🏃

-<h3>Step 1.
-Create Your project.</h3>
+<h4>Step 1.
+Create Your project.</h4>
 I am not going to go into much detail about this.
 Open Xcode.
 Go to File -> New Project.
 Select single view application.
 Give your project a name and save.

-<h3>Step 2.
-Adding [Cocoapods] to your computer</h3>
+<h4>Step 2.
+Cocoapods to your computer</h4>
-<h4>if you already have [Cocoapods][cocoapods] you can skip this step.</h4>

-[Cocoapods][cocoapods] CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+[Cocoapods][cocoapods] is a dependency manager for Swift and Objective-C Cocoa projects.
 It has over 25 thousand libraries and is used in over 1.2 million apps.

-To install cocoapods open up `terminal` you can use the "Spotlite" Shortcut which is `Command + SpaceBar` and then type `Terminal` or just open it from finder -> `/Applications/Utilities/Terminal.app` simply type this command in and [cocoapods][cocoapods] will be installed
+To install `cocoapods` open up `terminal` you can use the "Spotlite" Shortcut which is `Command + SpaceBar` and then type `Terminal` or just open it from finder -> `/Applications/Utilities/Terminal.app` simply type this command in and [cocoapods][cocoapods] will be installed
 {% highlight linenos %}